ShunLu91/Single-Path-One-Shot-NAS/README.md

 ```

 ## Dataset
-SPOS directly can train on ImageNet.ImageNet needs to be manually downloaded and [here](https://github.com/pytorch/examples/tree/master/imagenet) are some instructions.
+SPOS can directly train on the ImageNet.ImageNet needs to be manually downloaded and
+[here](https://github.com/pytorch/examples/tree/master/imagenet) are some instructions.CIFAR-10 can be downloaded
+automatically with this code.

 ## Usage
 ```
-python train.py --train_dir YOUR_TRAINDATASET_PATH --val_dir YOUR_VALDATASET_PATH
+python cifar_train.py exp_name spso_cifar
 ```

 ## To Do
 - [x] Block Search
-- [x] Train on CIFAR-10
+- [x] Train and Evaluate on CIFAR-10
-- [ ] Channel Search
-- [ ] Evolutionary Algorithm

 ## Reference
 [1]: [Differentiable architecture search for convolutional and recurrent networks](https://github.com/quark0/darts)